keboola/component-kbc-project-metadata-v2/README.md

 Master token automatically accesses all projects within the organization and creates temporary storage tokens to download the necessary data.
 These tokens can be distinguished by their name, which follows `[PROJECT_NAME]_Telemetry_token` naming convention.
 All of the automatically created tokens have an expiration of 26 hours and are **re-used by the extractor**, if the extractor is ran multiple times a day.

-Along with master access token, an ID of the organization must be provided (from URL) as well as region, where the organization is located.
+Along with master access token, an ID of the organization must be provided as well as region, where the organization is located.
+The ID of the organization can be found in the URL of the organization page - follow our [help page article](https://help.keboola.com/management/organization/) on how to access it - e.g. in URL [https://connection.keboola.com/admin/organizations/1234](https://connection.keboola.com/admin/organizations/1234), `1234` is the ID of the organization.

 #### Authenticating with storage tokens